usharma123/Tools/README.md

 # Problem Solver MVP

-A sophisticated AI-powered analysis system that combines Markov chain Monte Carlo simulations with interactive HTML visualizations.
+A sophisticated AI-powered analysis system that combines statistical analysis tools (Markov chain Monte Carlo simulations and A/B testing power analysis) with interactive HTML visualizations.
 The system uses a FastAPI backend (powered by Uvicorn) for computational tools and a Next.js frontend for user interaction.

 ## Architecture